hyperspy/hyperspy/doc/user_guide/model.rst

   solution (find the parameter values of the model), the solution is unique solution, while nonlinear optimization uses an iterative approach and therefore relies on the initial values of the parameters.
-- it is fast, because in favorable situations, all pixels can be fitted simultaneously, but also because it is not iterative - it does the calculation only one time instead of 10-100 iterations, depending on fast the non-linear optimizer will converge.
+- it is fast, because in favorable situations, the signal can be fitted in a vectorized fashion, `i. e.` the signal is fitted in a single run instead of iterating over the navigation dimension, but also because it is not iterative - it does the calculation only one time instead of 10-100 iterations, depending on fast the non-linear optimizer will converge.

 However, linear fitting can *only* fit linear model and will be able to fit estimate parameter which varies *non-linearly*.